acgodson/web3fantasy/README.md

 It also pitches a decentralized forum where fans and members of any virtual league could chat and discuss about their love for the game.

-## Idea Summary
+Idea Summary

-"*" Create or Join a virtual fantasy league
+**Create or Join a virtual fantasy league**
-"*" Build your own  fantasy Team.
-The goal is to accumulate as much points as possible from the performance of your squad place in real life gameweek events.
+**Build your own  fantasy Team.** The goal is to accumulate as much points as possible from the performance of your squad place in real life gameweek events.
 For this Demo, Squad info, and event stats are retrieved from [Fantasy Premier League Endpoints]
-"*" Chat with other fans subscribed within the same league.
+**Connect with other fans subscribed within the same league**

 # Tools